volodymyrhudyma/blog/content/blog/2020-11-24-avoid-wasting-renders-with-reselect-in-react.md

 ## Observe Saved Function Calls

 Having the change done, open an app, enter the same text as before and notice how we only see **"getQuery selector"** printed to the console.

-We are not executing **getUser** selector anymore, because it is not needed:
+We are not executing **getUser** selector anymore, because it is not needed (the **user** object in Redux store state did not change):

 ![With Reselect Logs](/img/added-reselect.gif "With Reselect Logs")

 ## Summary

+The performance of an application should be improved on as early stage, as it is possible to avoid issues in the future.

+Using a **Reselect** library offers a great help by memoizing the selectors and recomputing them only if their arguments change.